 Credit: @newyorkbonjour on Instagram

 Times Square is ready to mark the beginning of the new year as it has ever since the first ever "ball drop" was held in 1907.
 Over the years, this cherished annual tradition has grown into a massive celebration, with live performances throughout the evening and coverage on multiple networks, including the popular “Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest®” is the most popular way for viewers to ring in the New Year and is a New Year’s staple, with live performances in New York City along with the iconic Times Square ball drop.
 This year, Times Square NYE 2022 will safely invite back visitors, with COVID safety precautions in place.
 Attendees are required to show proof of full vaccination with a valid photo ID, wear masks covering the nose and mouth at all times, and viewing areas will be filled with fewer people to allow for social distancing.
 For those wishing to enjoy the Ball Drop at midnight from home, along with behind-the-scenes stories, interviews, and more, Times Square will be providing commercial-free, website coverage of the event from 6 pm.
 For more information on this year's event, you can follow the latest updates at the Times Square Official website here.
-December 31; Watch the ball drop and more on ABC at 8 pm EST; New Year's Eve with Steve Harvey on Fox at 11 pm EST; New Year's Eve with Carson Daly on NBC at 11:30 pm EST, and New Year's Eve Live with Anderson Cooper and Andy Cohen on CNN at 8 pm EST
+December 31; Watch the ball drop and more on ABC at 8 pm EST; New Year's Eve with Steve Harvey on Fox at 11 pm EST; New Year's Eve with Miley Cyrus and Pete Davidson on NBC at 11:30 pm EST, and New Year's Eve Live with Anderson Cooper and Andy Cohen on CNN at 8 pm EST